On this page

 You can only use a project for which you committed most of the code in a branch for that project.

 This means that, for example, if you are co-maintainer of that project and you want to become maintainer (user with all the permissions on that project), or the new project owner, then you can use that project for the application, as long as there is a branch in that project with code committed mostly by you.
+This is only required for the offer to be handled by project moderators; project maintainers do not necessarily ask the person offering to be co-maintainer or maintainer to be able to opt projects into security advisory coverage.

 Can I apply using an issue branch I created for a project?

 An issue branch or a merge request cannot be used for these applications, as the reviews done for these applications can require changes that are not allowed in an issue branch, which is instead used to fix a particular issue in a project.
-For example, an issue created to change code that uses a deprecated function or method cannot be used to fix the content of the README.md file, while a review done for these applications could require you to change the content of that file, or other files.
+For example, an issue created to change code that uses a deprecated function (or method) cannot be used to fix the content of the README.md file, while a review done for these applications could require you to change the content of that file, or other files.

 When I apply to be able to opt into security coverage and the application is marked as fixed, will all the maintainers of the project used for the application be able to opt into security coverage?

-Can a user who works on the same organization I work create an application to be able to opt into security coverage using a project where I committed all (or most of) the code?
+Can a person who works on the same organization I work create an application to be able to opt into security coverage using a project where I committed all (or most of) the code?

 Do I need the permission to opt into security coverage to become a project (co-)maintainer?